leandroroser/rustin15/README.md

 # A 15' coffee with ChatGPT where we talked about Rust, from a Python perspective.
-Like Plato's dialogs, but with hashmaps.
+Like Plato's dialogues, but with hashmaps.

 Note: If you are using Rust for the very first time, a quick option is testing the language flavor in a REPL using the evcxr kernel and a Jupyter notebook: